 - Physical disability

 You may have additional recoverable damages that are specific to your loved one’s case.
-Contact a nursing home abuse attorney near you to find out what damages you can recover to help ensure your loved one’s health and safety in the future.
+Contact a nursing home abuse attorney to find out what damages you can recover to help ensure your loved one’s health and safety in the future.

 The Mental and Emotional Impact of Abuse in the Elderly